RahulModak74/Bayesian-Traffic-Prism/PolySwarm.md

    ```

 2. **Add the PolySwarm Integration Module**
-   - Save the code above as `polyswarm-integration.js` in your project
+   - Save the code above as `polyswarm-integration.js` in  project
-   - Add it to your server initialization in `app.js`
+   - Add it to  server initialization in `app.js`

 3. **Update the Main Application**
-   Add these lines to your `app.js`:
+   Add these lines to  `app.js`:

    ```javascript
    // Near the top with other requires